novusengine/NovusCore/Installing.md

 ![alt text](https://i.imgur.com/izxIiWS.png "Exe files")

-The first three will be used to launch the server whilst *Dataextractor.exe* will be used to extract the data map and dbc data from the client.
+The first three will be used to launch the server whilst *Dataextractor.exe* will be used to extract the map & DBC data from the client.
 ## Part 3 Setting up the database.
 By now you need to have an MySQL server set up.